M. King Hubbert: Research

 Some years later Hubbert (1956) showed that Darcy's law can be derived from the Navier–Stokes equation of motion of a viscous fluid.

 Hubbert is best known for his studies on the size of oil fields and natural gas reserves, and the limits these impose on rates of oil and gas production.
 He predicted that for any oil-producing area, whether a province, a nation, or the planet as a whole, the rate of petroleum production of the reserve over time would resemble a bell curve.
 Based on his theory, he presented a paper to the 1956 meeting of the American Petroleum Institute in San Antonio, Texas, which predicted that overall petroleum production would peak in the United States between 1965, which he considered most likely, and 1970, which he considered an upper bound.
 At first his prediction received much criticism, for the most part because many other predictions of oil capacity had been made over the preceding half century, but these had usually been based on the reserves-to-production ratio, had not taken into account future discoveries, and had proven false.
-Hubbert became famous when U.S. oil production peaked in 1970 and began to decline, as he had predicted.
+Hubbert became famous when U.S. oil production hit a peak in 1970 and began to decline, as he had predicted.

 In 1974, Hubbert projected that global oil production would peak in 1995 "if current trends continue".
 Various subsequent predictions have been made by others as trends have fluctuated in the intervening years.

 Hubbert believed that solar power would be a practical renewable energy replacement for fossil fuels, and that nuclear energy in breeder reactors would be able to sustain humanity for centuries.
 He also states that "provided world population can somehow be brought under control, we may at last have found an energy supply (uranium) adequate for our needs for at least the next few centuries of the 'foreseeable future'."